Homotopical algebra for Lie algebroids: Applications

 Furthermore, the brackets have to determine the structure of a module over the $L_\infty$-algebra $\mf{g}$, i.e.\

-for all $n\geq 0$, where $J^{n+1}$ is the Jacobiator from \ref{eq:jacobiator}, $X_i\in\mf{g}$ and $v\in E$. \end{definition} \begin{remark} When $\mf{g}$ is a dg-Lie algebroid, there are now two notions of $\mf{g}$-representation.
+for all $n\geq 0$, where $J^{n+1}$ is the Jacobiator from \ref{eq:jacobiator}, $x_i\in\mf{g}$ and $e\in E$. \end{definition} \begin{remark} When $\mf{g}$ is a dg-Lie algebroid, there are now two notions of $\mf{g}$-representation.
 To avoid confusion, we will call a representation in the sense of \eqref{diag:strictrep} a \emph{strict} $\mf{g}$-representation and a representation in the sense of Definition \ref{la:def:moduleoverlooalgebroid} will be called an \emph{$L_\infty$-representation} of $\mf{g}$. \end{remark} \begin{lemma} Let $\mf{g}$ be an $L_\infty$-algebroid over $A$ and let $E$ be a dg-$A$-module.
-Then the following data is equivalent: \begin{enumerate} \item[(0)] a $\mf{g}$-representation on $E$. \item the structure of a retract diagram of $L_\infty$-algebroids on $\mf{g}\rt \mf{g}\oplus E\rt \mf{g}$, for which all brackets vanish when evaluated on at least two element of $E$. \item a nonlinear map $\mf{g}\leadsto \mm{At}(E)$ to the Atiyah Lie algebroid of $E$. \end{enumerate} \end{lemma} \begin{proof} Unwinding the definitions, the nontrivial brackets on $\mf{g}\oplus E$ precisely correspond to the operations from Definition \ref{la:def:moduleoverlooalgebroid}.
+Then the following data is equivalent: \begin{enumerate} \item[(0)] an $L_\infty$-representation of $\mf{g}$ on $E$. \item the structure of a retract diagram of $L_\infty$-algebroids on $\mf{g}\rt \mf{g}\oplus E\rt \mf{g}$, for which all brackets vanish when evaluated on at least two element of $E$. \item an $\infty$-morphism $\mf{g}\leadsto \mm{At}(E)$ to the Atiyah Lie algebroid of $E$. \end{enumerate} \end{lemma} \begin{proof} Unwinding the definitions, the nontrivial brackets on $\mf{g}\oplus E$ precisely correspond to the operations from Definition \ref{la:def:moduleoverlooalgebroid}.
 This shows that (0) and (1) are equivalent.

 By \cite{hin93}, a $k$-linear $L_\infty$-algebra representation of $\mf{g}$ on $E$ is equivalent to the data of a twisting cochain $\tau\colon \ol{C}_*(\mf{g})\rt \mm{End}_k(E)[1]$ to the endomorphism Lie algebra of $E$: the map $\tau$ is given by